liisa-j/Machine-learning-project---predicting-depression/README.md

 We are using 2 different datasets: one from Twitter and one from Reddit.

 **The Twitter dataset** used in this project is from: https://zenodo.org/records/5854911

-    The larger dataset created based on these .json files is 24 million rows and a shorter one used primarily in modeling is 1 million rows (equal classes).
+    The larger dataset created based on these .json files is 24 million rows and a shorter one used primarily in modeling is 1 million rows (balanced classes).
 From the available original features we use author, tweet text and time (label is created based on anchor text and /or dataset class).

 **The Reddit Mental Health dataset** used in this project is from: https://zenodo.org/records/3941387

     This dataset contains Reddit posts collected between 2018 and 2020 from 28 subreddits, including 15 mental health support subreddits and 13 control subreddits.
 For this project datasets from r/depression and r/fitness are used.
 The Reddit dataset comes with already preprocessed features (metadata, LIWC, TF-IDF, text and readability metrics, sentiment features, custom dictionaries) and weak labels (r/depression as a weak positive case label).
-The dataset derived from this source has 43373 rows (both classes are equal).
+The dataset derived from this source has 43373 rows (classes are balanced).

-See below for feature extraction and original data citation.
+See below for more details, feature extraction and original data citation.

 ## **1. Getting the data**